What is a self-selected choir?

 9. A self-selected choir teaches all singers to self-select what they should and shouldn’t be singing

 Singers self-select to be in the ensemble but they also must learn to understand they can most effectively contribute musically.
-Choir members are not expected to sing 100% of the notes and rhythms; instead, they are expected to properly assess what they sing correctly and what they cannot successfully sing (due to limited range, tricky rhythm, difficult leaps, changes in register, etc).
+We should not expected choir members to sing 100% of the notes and rhythms; instead, they are expected to properly assess what they sing correctly and what they cannot successfully sing (due to limited range, tricky rhythm, difficult leaps, changes in register, etc).
 From there, they should mark off sections in the music they cannot accurately sing.
 As average singers develop, they will be capable of singing a greater percentage of the music.
 This approach leads singers to gain confidence in what they are successfully singing, and keeps them in their most comfortable range.
 As their range, technique, and aural skills improve, their tessitura and flexibility will improve, allowing them to sing more and more of the music as they progress through the program.

 10. A self-selected choir can and should sound like a select ensemble